JillianHebert/CharlesBookClub/README.md

 # Charles Book Club

 The Charles Book Club case study comes from the textbook *Data Mining for Business Analytics*.
-For a statistical learning class at University of Wisconsin - La Crosse, I completed a report to compare different models to random sampling in hopes of more accurately targeting customers to increase book purchases.
+For a statistical learning class at the University of Wisconsin - La Crosse, I completed a report to compare different models to random sampling in hopes of more accurately targeting customers to increase book purchases.
+The data has not been included due to privacy restrictions.

 # Repository Content
 - `README.md`: This file with explanation of the project.
-- `CharlesBookClub.csv`: The data file provided by the book.
-- `CaseStudy.Rmd`: R markdown file that was used to analyze the data.
+- `CaseStudy.Rmd`: R markdown file that was used to analyze the data and create the report.
-- `CaseStudy.docx`: Word output of the report.
+- `CaseStudy.docx`: Word version of the report.

 # References